kcroker/Gadget-2.0.7-ngravs/README.md

 file are quite verbose and there are two completely functional examples used to test the code, one may follow them as necessary.

-(Note that the included Configuration.reference will run with the included Galaxy collision initial condition from GADGET-2)
+(Note that the included Configuration.reference will run with the included modified Galaxy collision initial condition from GADGET-2)

 Running
 ----------------------------------------------